-Explaining the water consideration initiatives, he says that a study conducted by the Centre for Technology Alternatives for Rural Areas (CTARA) of IIT Bombay and Siemens India Ltd revealed the water stresses in the Mokhada block resulting due to drought conditions.
-“With the data collected during the study, Aroehan built 196 small and medium check dams, sub-surface bunds, cordons and loose boulder structures.
-We also repaired defunct wells and built new ones to recharge ground that helped raise the water table,” he says.
+“With the data collected during the study, Aroehan built 196 small and medium-sized check dams, sub-surface bunds, cordons and loose boulder structures.
+We also repaired defunct wells and built new ones to recharge ground water that helped raise the water table,” he says.

-He adds that the overall works conducted across 13 gram panchayats helped store 96 crore litres of water, raise groundwater tables and reduce the ‘thirst days’ of the villages.
+He adds that the overall work conducted across 13 gram panchayats helped store 96 crore litres of water, raise groundwater tables and reduce the ‘thirst days’ of the villages.

-Nitesh says that besides the water conservation works, about 4.5 lakh plants of mango, cashew, sapota, lemon, guava and jasmine have been planted, out of which 70 per cent survived.
+Nitesh says that besides the water conservation work, about 4.5 lakh plants of mango, cashew, sapota, lemon, guava and jasmine have been planted, out of which 70 per cent survived.

-Sharing his work on improving the health issues of the villagers, Nitesh says that the NGO started a health initiative program called ‘Village Health, Nutrition and Sanitation Committees (VHNSC)’.
+Sharing the NGO’s work on improving the health issues of the villagers, Nitesh says that they started a health initiative programme called ‘Village Health, Nutrition and Sanitation Committees (VHNSC)’.
 “Over the years, various interventions have been made to address health issues among adolescents, reproductive health among pregnant and lactating mothers, early childhood care practices and community health monitoring such as preventing child marriage.
 The efforts have helped 15,000 pregnant and new mothers, and has benefited over 700 undernourished children in 45 villages,” he explains.

-Sharing his learnings from the experiences, he adds that preserving traditional knowledge and protecting new systems is equally important.
+Sharing his learnings of working with the NGO, he adds that preserving traditional knowledge and protecting new systems is equally important.